nuxt-modules/i18n/docs/routing.md

 ### prefix

-With this strategy, all the routes will have a locale prefix.
+With this strategy, all routes will have a locale prefix.

 To configure the strategy, use the `strategy` option.
 Make sure you have a `defaultLocale` defined if using **prefix_except_default** strategy.